Click here for international medical scientific information about Oncology for Healthcare Professionals.

 BI 894999: A selective inhibitor of the BET family

-BI 894999* is an oral, highly potent and selective inhibitor of bromodomain and extra-terminal motif (BET)-containing proteins.1–3 A Phase I clinical trial evaluating BI 894999 in patients with advanced malignancies is currently being conducted.4
+BI 894999* is an oral, potent and selective inhibitor of the bromodomain and extra-terminal (BET) family of bromodomain (BDR)-containing proteins.1–3 It is currently being investigated in a Phase I clinical trial in patients with advanced solid tumours.4

 About BET proteins

 BRD proteins are chromatin ‘readers’.
 They bind to and interpret post-translational modifications added by epigenetic ‘writers’ or removed by epigenetic ‘erasers’ and thereby regulate gene expression.5,6